AniruthSuresh/FART---INLP/README.md

 ### Steps to Run:

 ```
 cd cifar

 python cifar-updated.py  # Trains the model and saves validation metrics to a text file
 python plot.py   # Generates performance plots
 ```

+After CIFAR , the loaded best model wiegths can be found here :

+TODO : For cidualstion , get the time and accruavy from wandb and the text fule and themn viusalte it later to comaureagainst escah other